-After a going through a painful break up, a woman meets a man who appears to be perfect for her.
+After going through a painful break-up, a woman meets a man who appears to be perfect for her.
 However, as their relationship develops, she learns that he is a former hit-man.
-Their new, but genuine relationship is tested even further as they try to save each other after his dark past comes back to haunt him.Written by
+Their new, but genuine, relationship is tested even further as they try to save each other, from his dark past which has come back to haunt him.Written by

 75 of 93 people found this review helpful.

 Was this review helpful to you?